Robert E. Froese

 A teacher of mine once claimed that there is no longer such a thing as an unmanaged ecosystem; every corner of the globe is impacted by human activity in some fashion.
 My research and teaching is driven by the perspective that we must manage our interrelationship with our environment, even in places where we seek to minimize change.
 Clear, quantitative assessments of current and future condition are key to sensible management and informed decision making.

-My research program is organized around forest productivity and forest production.
+My research program is organized around forest measurements, biometrics, and forest production.
 I study and model forests and forest silvicultural systems.
 Models can be great tools in applied ecosystem science, of which Forestry is a part, in the development and assessment of management systems.
 But models are also excellent frameworks for holding, testing and advancing scientific hypotheses about ecosystems.
 Emerging issues in management of the global carbon cycle, biomass for alternative fuels, and the economic, social and ecological consequences of future uses of forests are all questions that will involve simulation studies.